 The computer centre of the Deggendorf Institute of Technology is centrally located on the campus on the 2nd floor of the G building directly above the library.

 All students receive a user ID for the duration of their studies.
 This gives them access to the Internet, a personal e-mail account and all the courses offered.
 Many of the services offered via the campus network can also be used worldwide via web browser.

-If you require personal support, IT staff are available daily from 13:00 - 14:00 (Mon - Fri during the lecture period) in room E 102 for information and problem solving.
+If you require personal support, IT Support staff are available on Tuesday and Thursday from 1 pm - 2 pm in room G 208 for information and problem solving.

 The data centre offers secure access to the university's IT services via a so-called VPN (Virtual Private Network).